29next/theme-kit/README.md

 * **Option 1 (Recommended)** - Windows 10 and above feature WSL (Windows Subsystem for Linux) which provides a native Linux environment, see how to [Install WSL with Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install).
 Once you have installed WSL, follow the [best practice guides to configure and use with VS Code](https://docs.microsoft.com/en-us/windows/wsl/setup/environment) and then follow the `pip` instructions above to install Theme Kit.

-* **Option 2** - Installing `python` and `pip` into Windows natively can be done with [Chocolatey](https://python-docs.readthedocs.io/en/latest/starting/install3/win.html).
-Also, [install Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/?q=Build%20Tools#build-tools-for-visual-studio-2022) to support Sass compiling.
-Once you have completed this step you can install using the `pip` instructions above.
+* **Option 2** - Installing `python` in Windows natively can be done with through the [Windows App Store](https://apps.microsoft.com/store/detail/python-39/9P7QFQMJRFP7?hl=en-us&gl=us).
+Recommend using [Windows Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-us&gl=us).
+This route is a little more tricky and some knowledge on how to manage python in windows will be required.

 > **Use Python Virtual Environments** - For Mac, Windows, and Linux, it's a best practice to use a Python Virtual Environment to isolate python packages and dependecies to reduce potential conflicts or errors, [more on creating a Python Virutal Environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).